-Germany is known for having some of the best business schools in the world.
+Business schools in Germany are known for being some of the most prestigious in the world.

 To study business in Germany you have to keep in mind that its recommended to be quite skilled in the native language since the programs in most of the Public Universities are half or entirely in German.

 Of course, there are always exceptions.
 The prospective international students coming to study in Germany, with the interest of obtaining a degree in Business and Administration aim for the top German Universities that offer the particular module.

 Germany has recently revolutionized its education system all around the country, getting up-to-date with the newest and most innovative teaching methods and techniques, hiring well-known professors from all around the world to teach their field of expertise.

 In a recent survey, Germany business school graduates rated the extent to which the development of problem-solving and analytical skills was supported in the course.

 Promotion of research competence is on call for teaching students how to conduct research independently during and after their studies.

 Students assessed amongst other things the breadth of content, the international orientation and the interdisciplinary relevance within the teaching.